marksmccann/froyo/docs/ecosystem/testing-library-froyojs.md

 :::info

-Please note that this is done automatically if the testing framework you're using supports the `afterEach` global and it is injected to your testing environment (like mocha, Jest, and Jasmine).
-If not, you will need to do manual cleanups after each test.
+Please note that this is done automatically if the testing framework you're using supports the `afterEach` global and it is injected into your testing environment (like mocha, Jest, and Jasmine).
+If not, you will need to manually perform cleanups after each test.

 :::